appscode/blog/content/post/stash-v2022.03.29/index.md

 ---
 title: Introducing Stash v2022.03.29
-date: 2022-03-30
+date: "2022-03-30"
 weight: 15
 authors:
 - Piyush Kanti Das
 tags:
-- kubernetes
-- stash
 - backup
-- restore
+- cli
 - cross-namespace
+- docs
 - grafana
+- kubernetes
-- cli
+- restore
-- docs
+- stash
 ---

 We are very excited to announce Stash `v2022.03.29`.
 In this release, we have made a bunch of enhancements and improvements for Stash.
 You can find the complete changelog [here](https://github.com/stashed/CHANGELOG/blob/master/releases/v2022.03.29/README.md).
 We are going to highlight the major changes in this post.